Joshua-Byrd/CS602_Term_Project/README.md

 ## Stack

-This project uses Node.js and Express.js for the server architecture, and Express-handlebars is used for the template engine.
+This project uses Node.js and Express.js for the server architecture, and Express-handlebars for the template engine.
 It also utilizes a MongoDB database with Mongoose as ODM.
 Since the focus of this project is on the server-side, very little has been done on the front-end beyond the basics.
 However, Bootstrap has been added to make it look somewhat decent.

 ## Setup